ucpdh23/Servant/README.md

 * [Google Calendar](https://calendar.google.com/) integration to schedule and run actions at specific times.

-* [VoIP](https://github.com/ucpdh23/ServantPhone) solution which provides a conversational solution.
+* [VoIP](https://github.com/ucpdh23/ServantPhone) interface which provides a conversational solution between the user and Servant.

 **Extensibility**